 Mapping transport noise

-DEFRA undertook a strategic noise mapping exercise in 2012 to highlight Noise Important Areas (NIAs), which are 'hotspots' of transport noise from both road and rail.
+DEFRA undertook a strategic noise mapping exercise in 2017 (Round 3) to highlight Noise Important Areas (NIAs), which are 'hotspots' of transport noise from both road and rail.

 In West Sussex, NIAs have been mapped along main A roads, where traffic volumes are high and properties are close to the roadside.